malteludwig/directus-netlify-deploy-module/readme.md

 # Netlify module for Directus 9

-shows a list of deploys and add preview and build buttons.
+can list deploys, launch a live-preview and trigger a build.

 ## Config